TRIGA REACTOR AND THE POST-IRRADIATION EXAMINATION LABORATORY (PIEL)

 - Post-irradiation examination of nuclear fuel which was irradiated in energetic nuclear reactors (Cernavoda NPP) in order to monitor its performance and to find the causes of faults, if applicable.

-- Post-irradiation examination of nuclear fuel which was irradiated in the TRIGA reactors (steady state reactor (SSR) and annular core pulsed reactor (ACPR)) of INR Pitesti, both for normal and abnormal (power ramping, power cycling, overloading) running parameters and also for accident conditions (reactivity insertion, loss of coolant accident).
+- Post-irradiation examination of nuclear fuel which was irradiated in the TRIGA reactors (steady state reactor (SSR) and annular core pulsed reactor (ACPR)) of RATEN ICN Pitesti, both for normal and abnormal (power ramping, power cycling, overloading) running parameters and also for accident conditions (reactivity insertion, loss of coolant accident).

 - Examination of structural materials used for the nuclear reactor.